rekha-balan/azure-docs-test2-pr.nl-NL/articles/sql-data-warehouse/sql-data-warehouse-tables-temporary.md

 GO
 ```

-<span data-ttu-id="6d5db-132">At this stage the only action that has occurred is the creation of a stored procedure which will simply generated a temporary table, #stats_ddl, with DDL statements.</span><span class="sxs-lookup"><span data-stu-id="6d5db-132">At this stage the only action that has occurred is the creation of a stored procedure which will simply generated a temporary table, #stats_ddl, with DDL statements.</span></span>  <span data-ttu-id="6d5db-133">This stored procedure will drop #stats_ddl if it already exists to ensure it does not fail if run more than once within a session.</span><span class="sxs-lookup"><span data-stu-id="6d5db-133">This stored procedure will drop #stats_ddl if it already exists to ensure it does not fail if run more than once within a session.</span></span>  <span data-ttu-id="6d5db-134">However, since there is no `DROP TABLE` at the end of the stored procedure, when the stored procedure completes, it will leave the created table so that it can be read outside of the stored procedure.</span><span class="sxs-lookup"><span data-stu-id="6d5db-134">However, since there is no `DROP TABLE` at the end of the stored procedure, when the stored procedure completes, it will leave the created table so that it can be read outside of the stored procedure.</span></span>  <span data-ttu-id="6d5db-135">In SQL Data Warehouse, unlike other SQL Server databases, it is possible to use the temporary table outside of the procedure that created it.</span><span class="sxs-lookup"><span data-stu-id="6d5db-135">In SQL Data Warehouse, unlike other SQL Server databases, it is possible to use the temporary table outside of the procedure that created it.</span></span>  <span data-ttu-id="6d5db-136">SQL Data Warehouse temporary tables can be used **anywhere** inside the session.</span><span class="sxs-lookup"><span data-stu-id="6d5db-136">SQL Data Warehouse temporary tables can be used **anywhere** inside the session.</span></span> <span data-ttu-id="6d5db-137">This can lead to more modular and manageable code as in the below example:</span><span class="sxs-lookup"><span data-stu-id="6d5db-137">This can lead to more modular and manageable code as in the below example:</span></span>
+<span data-ttu-id="18b63-126">At this stage, the only action that has occurred is the creation of a stored procedure that generatess a temporary table, #stats_ddl, with DDL statements.</span><span class="sxs-lookup"><span data-stu-id="18b63-126">At this stage, the only action that has occurred is the creation of a stored procedure that generatess a temporary table, #stats_ddl, with DDL statements.</span></span>  <span data-ttu-id="18b63-127">This stored procedure drops #stats_ddl if it already exists to ensure it does not fail if run more than once within a session.</span><span class="sxs-lookup"><span data-stu-id="18b63-127">This stored procedure drops #stats_ddl if it already exists to ensure it does not fail if run more than once within a session.</span></span>  <span data-ttu-id="18b63-128">However, since there is no `DROP TABLE` at the end of the stored procedure, when the stored procedure completes, it leaves the created table so that it can be read outside of the stored procedure.</span><span class="sxs-lookup"><span data-stu-id="18b63-128">However, since there is no `DROP TABLE` at the end of the stored procedure, when the stored procedure completes, it leaves the created table so that it can be read outside of the stored procedure.</span></span>  <span data-ttu-id="18b63-129">In SQL Data Warehouse, unlike other SQL Server databases, it is possible to use the temporary table outside of the procedure that created it.</span><span class="sxs-lookup"><span data-stu-id="18b63-129">In SQL Data Warehouse, unlike other SQL Server databases, it is possible to use the temporary table outside of the procedure that created it.</span></span>  <span data-ttu-id="18b63-130">SQL Data Warehouse temporary tables can be used **anywhere** inside the session.</span><span class="sxs-lookup"><span data-stu-id="18b63-130">SQL Data Warehouse temporary tables can be used **anywhere** inside the session.</span></span> <span data-ttu-id="18b63-131">This can lead to more modular and manageable code as in the following example:</span><span class="sxs-lookup"><span data-stu-id="18b63-131">This can lead to more modular and manageable code as in the following example:</span></span>

 ```sql
 EXEC [dbo].[prc_sqldw_update_stats] @update_type = 1, @sample_pct = NULL;